Skip to main content

 Dental issues during the childhood years can be troublesome, but because children have not had their adult teeth come in, their issues are sometimes overlooked.
 However, the results of recent studies are likely to have people doing a double take when it comes to their child’s baby teeth.
 This is because researchers have officially made the connection between childhood dental issues and the risk of heart disease as an adult.

-Childhood Dental Issues are More Common Than You Might Think
+Childhood Dental Issues Are More Common Than You Might Think

 In one study, 68% of all children exhibited signs of poor oral health.
 It was shown that only 5% of all the children had a dental checkup that was indicative of good oral health and hygiene.
 The symptoms that children presented with during their dental checkups at the beginning of the study ranged from cavities to bleeding of the gums and minor periodontal pocketing.